Things to Avoid When Decluttering

 This is one reason to save decluttering sentimental items for last.
 By the time you get to them, most of your house is pared down and in order.
 Now you can take time to sort through memorabilia and choose the most special items to keep and display.

-Meanwhile, if you come across these types of items while clearing out the coat closet or storage shed, set them aside to peruse later.
+Meanwhile, if you come across these types of items while clearing out the coat closet or storage shed, set them aside to look at later.

 Yes, it can be tempting to get rid of your spouse's pile that has cluttered the end table for months.
 But it isn't a good idea!
 Concentrate on your own stuff and the spaces under your charge.
 (Maybe the garage, kitchen, or craft room?)
 Have conversations about shared spaces and see if you can reach some compromises.
 You can be an example of the benefits of decluttering without touching other people's clutter.